ThakurVaibhavSingh/Testing-Auditing-Script/README.md

 Must be run as root (required for interface management, packet injection, and raw sockets).

 ## Known Issues / TODO
-- Metasploit menu module not yet implemented
+- Metasploit menu module has been implemented with a lot limitaions available(Sorry for that).
 - PMKID capture module disabled pending hcxdumptool integration
 - hashcat GPU acceleration currently broken on AMD iGPU (RustiCL device type issue) — CPU fallback only for now
 - Wordlist handling inconsistent across cracking modules (hardcoded filenames in some)